Skip to main content

 When you are storing large amounts of data, how do you archive it in a easy way from within your code?
 The KArchive framework provides a quick and easy way to do this from within Qt apps.

-While Qt5 provides the QZipWriter and QZipReader classes, these are limited only to Zips.
-KArchive on the other hand supports a wide array of formats such as p7zip, tar and ar archives, giving you the flexibility of choosing the formats which fit your project.
+KArchive supports a wide array of formats such as p7zip, zip and tar archives, giving you the flexibility of choosing the formats that fit your project.

 // Create a zip archive